-Alamaya was rescued from the Masai Mara late on the evening of 17th March 2015, found alone, Alamaya arrived to our Nursery in darkness, with terrible wounds to the genital area caused by a Hyena, which had also bitten off Alamaya’s tail!
-At first glance, Alamaya was perceived to be a female elephant and so that is how it remained.
+Alamaya was rescued from the Maasai Mara late on the evening of 17th March 2015, found alone, Alamaya arrived to our Nursery in darkness, with terrible wounds to the genital area caused by a Hyena, which had also bitten off Alamaya’s tail!
+At first glance, Alamaya was perceived to be a female elephant and so that is how it remained

 However as the days and weeks passed, the keepers started to think she might actually be a he, given how Alamaya would urinate and other signs in behaviour, that they might usually attribute to males.